A Generic Machine Learning Framework for Radio Frequency Fingerprinting: Results

-In this section, we present experimental results for the OSR-EDA task using the DMR dataset.
-Any EDA model can compare input pairs without their emitter labels, meaning we can train an EDA model on known emitters and evaluate the model on potentially unseen emitters.
-This is similar to the methodology in Section 4.4 but for EDA.
-Therefore, we trained an EDA model on the DMR dataset using emitter data from six handsets, leaving the remaining two emitters' data held out.
-We then evaluated the held out data using the trained EDA model to evaluate its OS capability.
-In addition, we adjusted a proportion parameter $p$ of the training data to understand how much data would be needed to obtain sufficiently good performance (i.e. $p=1$ uses all of training dataset for training, $p=0.5$ uses half of the training dataset, etc) on the held out emitter data.
-Dropping data from the training dataset was done at random.
+We present here open-set EDA task results with the DMR dataset.
+An EDA model can compare input pairs without their emitter labels, meaning we can train an EDA model on known emitters and evaluate it on potentially unseen emitters, hence OS-EDA.
+This is similar to the methodology in Section \ref{sec:singletask_OS}, however for EDA.
+We trained an EDA model on the DMR dataset using emitter data from six handsets.
+We held out the data of the remaining two emitters' to be used for testing to assess the model's OS capability.
+In addition, we adjusted a proportion parameter $p$ of the training data to understand how much data would be needed to obtain sufficiently good performance (i.e. $p=1$ uses all of training dataset, $p=0.5$ uses half of it, etc) on the two held out emitters' data.

-Figures \ref{eda_dmr_open_set}, \ref{eda_dmr_open_set1} and \ref{eda_dmr_open_set2} shows a summary of the evaluation of emitter held out data using a trained EDA parameterized with a BCNN architecture for $p=0.5, 0.25, 0.025$ respectively.
-Notice how the t-SNE embeddings of each emitter are distinctly separate and the distance distributions have some overlap between them but overall are quite well separated.
-The silhouette score is also high for cluster number 2, giving more indication on the structure of the evaluated held out emitter data.
-As $p$ is reduced, however, the performance deterioriates but is minor.
-These are promising experimental results towards general purpose RFF models.
+Figures \ref{eda_dmr_open_set}, \ref{eda_dmr_open_set1} and \ref{eda_dmr_open_set2} display a summary of the evaluation on data for held out emitters with a BCNN architecture for EDA with $p=0.5, 0.25, 0.025$ respectively.
+It can be noted from all the three figures that the t-SNE embeddings of each emitter are distinguishable.
+Whilst the distance distributions have some overlap between them, overall they are well separated.
+The silhouette score is also high for cluster number 2, giving more indication on the structure of the evaluated (two) emitters' data.
+As $p$ is reduced, the performance marginally deteriorates.
+These are promising experimental results on training generic RFF models.